 - American robins can also be found more in Michigan.

 6. Red-bellied Woodpecker

 The red-bellied woodpecker is a medium-sized woodpecker, notable for its black and white stripes on its back, mainly described as “zebra-backed“.

 - As suggested by its name, the red-bellied woodpeckers tend to have a faint red color on their breast, often hidden by white feathers, making their identification a daunting task.

 - This bird primarily feeds on insects, spiders, and a wide variety of arthropods.
-The red-bellied woodpecker also eats plant material and will occasionally consume nesting birds and lizards.
+The red-bellied woodpecker eats plant material and occasionally consumes nesting birds and lizards.

-- Interestingly, these birds have to protect their eggs and nests from European starlings, who often attempt to take over their nests.
+- Interestingly, these birds must protect their eggs and nests from European starlings, who often attempt to take over their nests.

-- Similar to their woodpecker relatives, the red-bellied woodpeckers tend to display roller-coaster flight patterns.
+- Similar to their woodpecker relatives, red-bellied woodpeckers tend to display roller-coaster flight patterns.

 7. American Goldfinch

 The American goldfinches are small birds endemic to North America, classified in the finch family.